derelict/TxBatTele/README.md

 EdgeTX/OpenTX Battery and Telemetry Monitoring LUA Widget which tries to rely as less as possible on radio settings (Everything is defined in the Script).
 So no need for "manual" Logical Switches or Custom Functions.

 ## Key Features of TxBatTele ⭐
-- **Receiver** and **Main Battery** Monitoring: Monitor your Main and Receiver Battery.
-Support for different Battery Types (lipo and buffer currently)
+- **Receiver** and/or **Main Battery** Monitoring: Monitor your Main **and/or** Receiver Battery.
+Support for different Battery Types (lipo and buffer currently, can be extended for additional battery types easily)
 - **Current Sensor**: Monitor Current Consumption if a Sensor is available
 - **Other Sensors**: Monitor and show other Sensors and change their color based on >, < and = condition
 - **Switch State Announcements**: Voice Announcements for any Switch Position (like Armed, Disarmed, Flightmode, and so on)
 - **Status Pages**: Show pre, post and in flight Statuspage (widget)
 - **Pre-Flight Checks**: Check for missing/inconsistent Cells, Battery not full conditions before flight
-- **Voice Announcements**: Get Voice Announcements for any Condition including haptic Feedback if needed
+- **Voice Announcements**: Get periodic or on changes Voice Announcements for any Condition including haptic Feedback if needed (highly customizable)
 - **Logging**: Take Screenshot of the Statuspage after flight or turn on logging if/as needed based on Conditions (like Battery at 30%) ( not yet possible ... but maybe >= EdgeTX 2.11 ... see pending Feature Request: https://github.com/EdgeTX/edgetx/issues/5191 and pending pull request: https://github.com/EdgeTX/edgetx/pull/5181 )

 ## Video :tv: